 What is Included?

-* Travel and subsistence costs (will differ outside the EU)
+* Travel costs (will differ outside the EU)

 * Two weeks accommodation at the University of Surrey